Carson Wentz Player Prop Bets for NFL Week 8 | Indianapolis vs. Tennessee 10/31/2021

 - Wentz averages 271 passing yards per game in two matchups against the Titans, 22.5 more yards his over/under in Sunday's game.

-- In his only game with a TD pass against the Titans over those matchups, Wentz threw multiple touchdown passes.
+- In his only game with a TD pass against the Titans over those games, Wentz threw multiple touchdown passes.

-- The Titans have the NFL's 25th-ranked pass defense this season, giving up 291.0 yards per game through the air.
+- The 291.0 passing yards the Titans give up per game makes them the NFL's 25th-ranked pass defense this season.

-- The Titans' defense is 17th in the league, conceding 1.7 passing touchdowns per game.
+- With 12 passing TDs allowed this year, the Titans defense is ranked 17th in the NFL.

 Recent Performances

+- Wentz added four carries for 23 yards, averaging 5.8 yards per carry while scoring one touchdown in the running game.

+- Wentz has put up 775 passing yards (258.3 ypg) on 53-of-81 with six touchdowns against zero interceptions over his last three games.

-- He's also contributed in the ground game, with 29 rushing yards (9.7 ypg) on eight carries with one rushing touchdown.
+- He also has 29 rushing yards on eight carries (with one touchdown), averaging 9.7 yards per game.

 Wentz's Indianapolis Teammates